CLecart/mr-jenk/README.md

 ---

-README simplifié pour `mr-jenk` — orienté développement local et audit. docker exec jenkins google-chrome --version
+Simple README for `mr-jenk` — focused on local development and audit.

-### Vérifier les prérequis
+### Verify prerequisites

 # Docker